Affordable Care Act "Sunshine" Rule Increases Transparency in Health Care

-The Centers for Medicare & Medicaid Services (CMS ) announced today a proposed rule that will increase public awareness of financial relationships between drug and device manufacturers and certain health care providers.
-This is one of many steps under the Affordable Care Act designed to increase transparency in the health care system, which can lead to better care at lower costs.
+The Centers for Medicare & Medicaid Services (CMS) announced today a final rule that will increase public awareness of financial relationships between drug and device manufacturers and certain health care providers.
+Called the “National Physician Payment Transparency Program: Open Payments,” this is one of many steps in the Affordable Care Act designed to create greater transparency in the health care market.

-The proposed rule would require manufacturers of drugs, devices, biologicals, and medical supplies covered by Medicare, Medicaid, or the Children’s Health Insurance Program to report to CMS payments or other transfers of value they make to physicians and teaching hospitals.
-The proposed rule would also require manufacturers and group purchasing organizations (GPOs) to disclose to CMS physician ownership or investment interests.
+This rule finalizes the provisions that require manufacturers of drugs, devices, biologicals, and medical supplies covered by Medicare, Medicaid, or the Children’s Health Insurance Program (CHIP) to report payments or other transfers of value they make to physicians and teaching hospitals to CMS.
+CMS will post that data to a public website.
+The final rule also requires manufacturers and group purchasing organizations (GPOs) to disclose to CMS physician ownership or investment interests.

-This increased transparency is intended to help reduce the potential for conflicts of interest that physicians or teaching hospitals might face as a result of their relationships with manufacturers.
+This increased transparency is intended to help reduce the potential for conflicts of interest that physicians or teaching hospitals could face as a result of their relationships with manufacturers.

-Drug and biologic manufacturers, medical device or supply manufacturers, and GPOs would be affected by the new reporting requirements.
-These organizations, as well as the physicians and teaching hospitals, would be allowed an opportunity to review and correct information prior to its publication.
+This new reporting will apply to applicable manufacturers and GPOs.
+These organizations, as well as the physicians and teaching hospitals, will have an opportunity to review and correct reported information prior to its publication.